ephedrandrox/balek/README.md

 You will need [**Docker** and **docker-compose**](https://www.docker.com) to build and run Balek

 ## Getting Balek
+Clone the repository and submodules

     git clone --recurse-submodules https://github.com/ephedrandrox/balek.git

  > The [dojo toolkit](https://dojotoolkit.org) is included as a submodule.
-If the `--recurse-submodules` flag is omitted durring cloning, you can run `git submodule update --init --recursive` in the root directory to download the dojo toolkit.
+If the `--recurse-submodules`
+ > flag is omitted durring cloning, you can run `git submodule update --init --recursive` in
+ > the root directory to download the dojo toolkit.

 ## Building and Running Balek

-_In the repository root:_
+_Enter commands in the repository root:_

 ### Build:
+Will take a few minutes to complete

-    docker-compose -f ./builds/balek/docker-compose.yml build This will take a few minutes
+    docker-compose -f ./builds/balek/docker-compose.yml build

 ### Run:

-    docker-compose -f ./builds/balek/docker-compose.yml up -d This will start up the Balek containers in the background
+Start up the Balek containers in the background

+    docker-compose -f ./builds/balek/docker-compose.yml up -d

 ### Stop:
+Stop the Balek containers

-    docker-compose -f ./builds/balek/docker-compose.yml down This will stop the Balek containers
+    docker-compose -f ./builds/balek/docker-compose.yml down

 ## Accessing Balek